lcmcstc/cpo_lab1/README.md

 - Create `Myentry` class to implement key-value pairs.
 - Create `MyIter` class to implement `__iter__` and `__next__`.
-- Create `MyDictionary` class to implement the dictionary based on hash-map, open address
+- Create `MyDictionary` class to implement the dictionary.